mobin04/workhive-microservice/README.md

 └── docker-compose.yml
 ```

-Each service is isolated, communicates via HTTP and RabbitMQ, and can be scaled independently.
+Each service is isolated, communicates via RabbitMQ Message Broker, and can be scaled independently.

 ---